sunnyvale-it/oracle-weblogic-apple-arm64-docker-image/README.md

 The source code contained in this repo as well as this WebLogic installation procedure and its usage, do not belong to and are not supported/endorsed by Oracle or any of its subsidiaries.

+You have to be entitled to run/download WebLogic as well as Oracle JDK.

 ## Create the arm64 WebLogic base image

 The arm64 WebLogic base image creation is split in two phases: